 La Petite France, also known as Quartier des Tanneurs in the historic old town of Strasbourg.
 It is listed as a World Heritage Site by UNESCO and features an impressive collection of half-timbered buildings and houses from the 16th and 17th centuries.

 In addition to the well-preserved old houses, there are four channels flowing through the historic quarter and the area is full of cafes and restaurants.
-It’s a lovely area to stroll around, especially in the summer months when it’s lively day as night.
+It’s a lovely area to stroll around, especially in the summer months when it’s lively day and night.
+It is one of the best things to do in Strasbourg in one day.

 La Petite France is located in the western end of the Grande Île and can be reached on foot from the central train station in 10 minutes.
 Quai de la Petite France and Rue des Moulins and Quai du Woerthel are the main streets of interest.